soccin/scRNA/RESULTS.md

 ### Stage III - Cluster specific marker genes

 For a given cluster resolution; either choosen by default of selected after review of the cluster QC plots we find the genes that are differentially expressed between the clusters.
 We show the distribution of these marker genes expressions amount the cluster.
 Also included is a table of the marker genes.
+If you have submitted a list of genes of interest then UMAPs with those genes are also generated.

 - `stage3/{ProjNo}_plt_31_ClusterMarkers_SCT_snn_res.0.1_FDR_0.05_logFC_1`:
 - `stage3/{ProjNo}_plt_32_ClusterMarkersDot_SCT_snn_res.0.1_FDR_0.05_logFC_1`:
 - `stage3/{ProjNo}_plt_33_ClusterHeatmap_SCT_snn_res.0.1_FDR_0.05_logFC_1`:
 - `stage3/{ProjNo}_plt_34_ClusterUMAP_SCT_snn_res.0.1_FDR_0.05_logFC_1`:
+- `stage3/{ProjNo}_plt_41_GeneUMAPs_geneList`:

 ### Stage IV - Cell Types